Kaneto Shindo: Early life

-Shindo was born in 1912 in the Saeki District of Hiroshima Prefecture as the youngest of four children.
+Shindō was born in 1912 in the Saeki District of Hiroshima Prefecture as the youngest of four children.
 His family were wealthy landowners, but his father went bankrupt and lost all his land after acting as a loan guarantor.
 His older brother and two sisters went to find work, and he and his mother and father lived in a storehouse.
 His mother became an agricultural labourer and died during his early childhood.
 His older brother was good at judo and became a policeman.
 One of his sisters became a nurse and would go on to work caring for atom bomb victims.
 The other sister married a Japanese-American and went to live in the US.

-In 1933, Shindo, then living with his brother in Onomichi, was inspired by Sadao Yamanaka's film Bangaku No isshō to want to start a career in films.
+In 1933, Shindō, then living with his brother in Onomichi, was inspired by Sadao Yamanaka's film Bangaku No isshō to want to start a career in films.
 He saved money by working in a bicycle shop and in 1934, with a letter of introduction from his brother to a policeman in Kyoto, he set off for Kyoto.
 After a long wait, he was able to get a job in the film developing department of Shinkō Kinema, which he joined because he was too short to join the lighting department.
 He was one of eleven workers in the developing department, but only three of them actually worked, the others being members of the company baseball team.
 At this time he learned that films were based on scripts because old scripts were used as toilet paper.
 He would take the scripts home to study them.
 His job involved drying 200-foot lengths of film on a roller three metres long and two metres high, and he learned the relationship between the pieces of film he was drying and the scripts he read.

 When Shinkō Kinema moved from Kyoto to Tokyo in November 1935, many of the staff, who were Kyoto locals, did not want to move.
-The brother of the policeman who had helped Shindo get the job in Shinkō Kinema was one of them.
-He asked Shindo to take his place, and Shindo got a job in Shinko Kinema's art department run by Hiroshi Mizutani.
-For his work as an art director, Shindo trained under a local artist.
+The brother of the policeman who had helped Shindō get the job in Shinkō Kinema was one of them.
+He asked Shindō to take his place, and Shindō got a job in Shinko Kinema's art department run by Hiroshi Mizutani.
+For his work as an art director, Shindō trained under a local artist.
 He had a talent for sketching which he used in scouting locations, since cameras were less often used in those days.
-Shindo discovered that a lot of people wanted to become film directors, including Mizutani, and he decided that he might have a better chance of success as a screenwriter.
+Shindō discovered that a lot of people wanted to become film directors, including Mizutani, and he decided that he might have a better chance of success as a screenwriter.